W R Burner (Minister of the Gospel)

 You have no interest in any mediator, nothing to hold on to save yourself, nothing to keep the flames of wrath, nothing of your own, to induce God to spare you one moment.
 Those words still ring loud and clear today, to endangered souls who are about to descend into eternity without the benefit of a Savior (the Lord Jesus Christ).

 The prophet Ezekiel, in proclaiming the words of the Lord, said: All souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sins, it shall die (Ezekiel 18:4).
-A Bible commentary noted: By Creation souls are accountable to God, and will be judged by Him.
+It was noted that by Creation souls are accountable to God, and will be judged by Him.
 The soul that sins, it shall die; is the soul that continues in sin, without repentance towards God, and will endure the wrath in all eternity.

 The Lord will exercise no patience toward him, or defer punishment to a future generation, the offspring, but shall immediately execute it upon he that sins, without seeking repentance.
 Life after death can be a glorious event towards eternity with the Lord (to the believer in Christ); or a confinement in Hell through eternity (to the unbeliever).

 The Psalmist David spoke of staring death face-to-face: The sorrows of death compassed (surrounded) me, and the pains (distress) of hell got hold upon me (found me); I found trouble and sorrow.
-Then called upon the name of the Lord; O Lord, I beseech you, deliver my soul (Psalm 116:3-4).
-A Bible commentary noted: The sorrows of death compassed (surrounded) me was when King Saul and his men surrounded David on every side, threatening to cut him off in a moment.
+Then called I upon the name of the Lord; O Lord, I beseech you, deliver my soul (Psalm 116:3-4).
+It was noted that the sorrows of death compassed (surrounded) me was when King Saul and his men surrounded David on every side, threatening to cut him off in a moment.

 David despaired of life, the sentence of death, and saw no way to escape, expressing that the pains of hell had got hold of him, without a view of pardon.
 Then David called upon the name of the Lord in prayer for speedy deliverance; from the sorrows and pains, from the afflictions and distresses, from death and the grave, and from wrath.